 SWYC Board Responsibilities: As a Member At Large, Katy attends board meetings and is the leader of the Kayaking Interest Group.
 If you are interested in Kayaking with our group and want to get on the email distribution list, reach out to Katy.
 Katy also leads the SWYC’s Windward Women interest group.
 The Windward Women is a group of SWYC women who explore the community of Whidbey Island and beyond, encouraging each other to try new adventures.
 Reach out to Katy if you’d like to participate.

 Jake Levitt – SWYC Board Member at Large

-Jake joined SWYC in 2021 with his fiancée, Kristen Mooney.
+Jake joined SWYC in 2021 with his then fiancée, Kristen Mooney.
 They’ve recently moved to the Pacific Northwest with new jobs and a new puppy (Alife the French Bulldog).
 After spending a decade in NYC, they’re grateful for the opportunity to take in the outdoors and participate in more events with the club.
-Jake has been training in boating and crabbing for several years with fellow board member Dan Mooney, his soon-to-be father-in-law.
+Jake has been training in boating and crabbing for several years with fellow board member Dan Mooney, his father-in-law.

 Jake has expertise in marketing, media, and technologies, and he’s looking forward to adding value to SWYC as the club continues to welcome new members and aims to stay relevant in the ways members interact and communicate.

 SWYC Board Responsibilities: As a Member At Large, Jake attends board meetings, offers recommendations and assists with planning club events and strategies.
 Jake is also a member of the SWYC marketing committee.

 Melody Carney – SWYC Board Member at Large